Interested in the Idem Pill Dispenser?

 Releases the right dose at the right time

 Fill the 28 compartments, lock the dispenser, and set dose times in the Idem app.
-At the right time, the dispenser rotates and releases the correct medication automatically.
+At the right time, the automatic pill dispenser rotates and releases the correct medication automatically.

 No buttons, no confusion

-There’s nothing to press.
-Just a clear alert, a rotating tray, and a simple tilt.
-It’s effortless for your loved one, even with memory or motor difficulties.
+There's nothing to press.
+Just an audible and visual alert, a rotating tray, and a simple tilt.
+Our medication dispenser for elderly is designed to be easier for your loved one, even with memory or motor difficulties.

 The Idem Clock showing medication reminder on a kitchen counter with a glass of water and digital pill organizer.